-Effective July 1, 2024, the TDPSA will provide consumers opt-out and other rights relating to their personal data.
-The TDPSA applies to entities that conduct business in Texas or produce products or services consumed by residents of the state, process or engage in the sale of personal data, and are not a small business, as defined by the US Small Business Administration.
+The TDPSA provides consumers opt-out and other rights relating to their personal data.
+The TDPSA applies to entities that conduct business in Texas or produce products or services consumed by residents of the state, process or engage in the sale of personal data, and are not a small business, as defined by the U.S. Small Business Administration.
+The TDPSA contains numerous exemptions, including for types of entities

-The TDPSA contains numerous exemptions, including for types of entities (e.g., government entities, entities regulated by the Gramm-Leach-Bliley Act or HIPAA, nonprofit organizations, institutions of higher education, and public utilities) and certain types of data (e.g., protected health information under HIPAA, consumer credit-reporting data, personal motor vehicle records, and data processed or maintained relating to job applicants and employees).
+(e.g., government entities, entities regulated by the Gramm-Leach-Bliley Act or HIPAA, nonprofit organizations, institutions of higher education, and public utilities) and certain types of data (e.g., protected health information under HIPAA, consumer credit-reporting data, personal motor vehicle records, and data processed or maintained relating to job applicants and employees).

 The TDPSA is enforceable by the Texas Attorney General, after providing notice of a violation and subject to a 30-day cure period.
 Under the TDPSA, consumers have no private right of action.
-Violations of the TDPSA are punishable by civil penalties of up to \$7,500 per violation and treble damages for willful or knowing violations, and the Attorney general can also seek injunctive relief.
+Violations of the TDPSA are punishable by civil penalties of up to \$7,500 per violation and treble damages for willful or knowing violations, and the Attorney General can also seek injunctive relief.